 Beyond the Classroom

-This is the core of Family Ministry – to impart the vision of being primary in parent’s minds and to help them walk it out effectively.
+This philosophy is at the core of Family Ministries—to impart the vision of being primary in parent’s minds and to help them walk it out effectively.

 The English term school is derived from the Greek term scholé which, to the surprise of many, is best translated as "leisure."
 The Grammar School Scholé Day provides the opportunity for students to partake in leisurely and meaningful learning experiences on Fridays, which extends the standard Grammar School schedule from two days a week on campus to three days, with half- and full-day options.
 There are no additional school@home assignments for Scholé, as all learning is hands-on and discovery-based!

-With the recent addition of a third Friday afternoon option, the History/Science Friday, GS students may work through the history and science curriculum with a teacher at Veritas, so that your family can recover more leisure time at home.
+With the recent addition of a third Friday afternoon option, the History/Science Explorers program, GS students may work through the history and science curriculum with a teacher at Veritas, so that your family can recover more leisure time at home.

 Student Life in the Schools of Logic and Rhetoric exists to provide moments of leisure, leadership, and service throughout and beyond the school day.
 School of Logic students get a taste of the fun ahead during recess and at occasional after-school game nights, dances, and events.